Tigray People's Liberation Front: 1974–1977

 The TPLF embraced a Marxist vision focused on 'radical decentralization' of the Ethiopian state.
 In contrast to the Eritrean and Somali liberation movements, the TPLF sought not independence, but the overthrow of the central government to establish its own revolutionary framework for Ethiopia.

 Although a few successful raids bolstered its military credibility, the TPLF grew to only about 120 fighters in early 1976, but a rapidly growing clandestine network of supporters in the cities and a support base among the peasants provided vital supplies and information.
-On February 18, 1976, a conference of fighters elected a new leadership: Berhu (chairman), Muse (military committee), Abbay (political committee), Agazi (socioeconomic committee), Seyoum (foreign relations), Gidey, and Sebhat.
+On February 18, 1976, a "Fighters' Conference" elected a new leadership: Berhu (chairman), Muse (military committee), Abbay (political committee), Agazi (socioeconomic committee), Seyoum (foreign relations), Gidey, and Sebhat.
 Meles became head of the political cadre school.

 The first three years of its existence were marked by a constant struggle for survival, unstable cooperation with Eritrean forces, and power struggles against the other Tigrayan fronts: in 1975, the TPLF liquidated the TLF; in 1976–78, it fought the Ethiopian Democratic Union (EDU) in Shire; and in 1978, the Ethiopian People's Revolutionary Party (EPRP) in East Tigray.
 The front also suffered heavy losses from Derg offensives in the region.

 Although the TPLF, the ELF, and the EPLF cooperated during the 1976 and 1978 Derg offensives in Tigray and Eritrea, no stable alliance emerged.
 The ELF resented the liquidation of the TLF and considered the relationship between the EPLF and the TPLF a serious threat.
 Since 1977, there had been conflict between ELF and the TPLF over the issue of Eritrean settlers in western Tigray, who were organized at ELF and rejected the TPLF's land reform.
 Relations with the EPLF also did not develop smoothly.
 Its material support was much less than the TPLF had anticipated.
 Politically, the EPLF favored the multinational EPRP over the ethno regionalist TPLF with its separatist agenda at the time.